cangulo-nugets/cangulo.changelog.github.io/docs/1-idea.md

 2021-11-20

 fix:
--   Solved bug in the TransactionsController that makes transactions fail
+-   Solved bug in the TransactionsController

 refactor:
 -   Simplified Transactions Repository